empowerEDu/EmpowerED/README.md

 # EmpowerED's Webiste

-This project was build uusing the React.js framework.
+This project was built using the React.js framework.

 Coded by Vrinda Joshi, Ahmed Draz, and Taniya Jeevanayagam